shopsys/shopsys/UPGRADE-14.0.md

     -   moved changes from `App\Model\Product\Brand\BrandFacade` and `App\Model\Product\Brand\BrandRepository` to framework package so these classes have been removed
     -   new public method `getBrandsBySearchText(string $searchText): array` has been introduced in both framework classes
     -   moved method `getVisibleCategoriesByIds` from both `\App\FrontendApi\Model\Category\CategoryFacade` and `\App\FrontendApi\Model\Category\CategoryRepository` to frontend-api package classes
+-   replace search with SearchInput in search queries in Frontend API ([#3044](https://github.com/shopsys/shopsys/pull/3044))
+    -   in `articlesSearch`, `brandSearch`, `categoriesSearch` and `productsSearch` queries, the `search` argument has been replaced with `searchInput` of type `SearchInput` update your usages of these queries appropriately
+    -   see #project-base-diff to update your project

 ### Storefront